neverRare/butter/doc/language/assignment.md

 std.assert(bar == 10);
 ```

-We recommend using parallel assignment only when swapping values.
+This condensed assignment can be hard to track, we recommend using it only when swapping values.